 One of the biggest challenges we face in the coming years is managing our services and expenditure at a time when the financial constraints on local government are tightening.
-As a Joint Waste Disposal Authority, we are funded entirely through a levy on the five Merseyside Councils, and in the last six years we have used general balances to offset an increase in the overall levy.
-Setting the budget for 2016/17 has been challenging and while our Members agreed to freeze the levy once again, our balances are diminishing and increases in future years will be unavoidable.
+As a Joint Waste Disposal Authority, we are funded entirely through a levy on the five Merseyside Councils.
+For the last seven years the levy has not increased and we are utilising to use general fund balances to offset an increase in the overall levy.
+Setting the budget for 2017/18 has been challenging and while our Members agreed to freeze the levy once again, which leaves a gap of over £8M between our income and expenditure, our balances are diminishing and large increases in future years will be unavoidable.